MaartenBijlsma/multiAPCMC/README.md

-period parameters are actually structural, then that underlying structure should either be modelled (but not as categorical dummies, because then you cannot extrapolate them) or they should be seen as variance so that our prediction interval widenes and includes them in possible futures.
+period parameters are actually structural, then that underlying structure should either be modelled (but not as categorical dummies, because then you cannot extrapolate them) or they should be seen as variance so that our prediction interval wideness and includes them in possible futures.
 In other cases, for example when there is strong growth over time and we don’t want to use e.g. the cuttrend parameter, we see explosive incidence.
 This is also unrealistic.
 In these cases, it